alledevops/serverless-api-gateway-lambda-dynamodb/README.md

-# Project Title
-Building a Serverless API with Amazon API Gateway, AWS Lambda, and DynamoDB
+# Building a Serverless API with Amazon API Gateway, AWS Lambda, and DynamoDB

 ## Project Summary
 Our goal is to **create a powerful serverless API that interacts with DynamoDB to perform CRUD operations** and supports additional operations for testing.